Singapore for Couples

 Through our couple therapy, we aim to help you and your partner recognize the conflicts in your relationship and learn about the relationship dynamics underlying the conflicts.
 You learn to understand the roles both you and your partner play in the interactions you have with each other, which may change the way you see the relationship and your partner.

-You also learn to change your behaviour, as well as the way you interact with your partner and your behaviour so that the wants and needs of both people in the relationship are met.
+During relationship counselling, you learn to change your behaviour, as well as the way you interact with your partner so that the wants and needs of both people in the relationship are met.
 This can involve identifying and changing negative communication patterns so that both people learn to speak to each other in supportive and understanding ways.

 Couple therapy also aims to bring out the thoughts and emotions that you may fear expressing to your partner and vice versa to foster a closer relationship.
-Both people can express themselves emotionally while learning how to solve problems and communicate each other more effectively during conflicts.
+Both people can express themselves emotionally while learning how to solve relationship challenges and communicate with each other more effectively during conflicts.

-Finally, couple therapy can help couples to focus on the strengths of the relationship instead of only concentrating on the problems.
+Finally, we help couples focus on the strengths of the relationship instead of only concentrating on the problems.
 This builds resilience for stronger long-term relationships.
 Due to the many benefits of this type of talk therapy, self-improvement, better individual self-esteem, and mutual connection can also be evidently seen between partners who undergo couple therapy.

 I am a registered counsellor with the Singapore Association of Counselling and a Master Solution Focused Practitioner with a Masters in Professional Counselling from Swinburne University (Australia).
 I was recognised as one of the services with the Best Marriage Counselling in Singapore by Best In Singapore.